banach-space/clang-tutor/README.md

 =======================
 This table contains a summary of the examples available in **clang-tutor**.
-The _Framework_ column refers to a plugin framework available in Clang that was used to implemented the corresponding example.
+The _Framework_ column refers to a plugin framework available in Clang that was used to implement the corresponding example.
 This is either [RecursiveASTVisitor](https://clang.llvm.org/docs/RAVFrontendAction.html), [ASTMatcher](https://clang.llvm.org/docs/LibASTMatchersTutorial.html) or both.